AdobeDocs/marketo.en/help/sky/my-token-calendar-file.md

 <br>&nbsp;

-A Calendar File token allows you to add a calendar event (.ics) link to your Marketo emails and landing pages.
+A [!UICONTROL Calendar File] token allows you to add a calendar event (.ics) link to your Marketo emails and landing pages.
 Here's how to set one up for use in your programs and campaign folders.

-1. In the My Tokens tab of your program or folder, drag a [!UICONTROL **Calendar File**] token to the Local Tokens canvas.
+1. In the [!UICONTROL My Tokens] tab of your program or folder, drag a [!UICONTROL **Calendar File**] token to the [!UICONTROL Local Tokens] canvas.

    ![Image One](/help/sky/assets/my-tokens/my-token-calendar-file/my-token-calendar-file-1.jpg)